 In his ninth year working in an MLS front office, Jordan is responsible for overseeing all aspects of soccer operations including the Houston Dynamo First Team, USL team RGVFC, and the Development Academy.
 His responsibilities include technical staff management, player personnel and transactions, scouting, managing the team’s salary cap and operations budget; while overseeing the day-to-day operations for the technical side of the club.
 At the league level, Jordan is designated as the club’s Chief Soccer Officer and serves on that same committee.

 Prior to joining the Houston Dynamo, Jordan served as Technical Director for the Montreal Impact, playing an integral part in the Quebec based club’s successful expansion into Major League Soccer in 2012.
 During that time the team qualified for the playoffs in just their second season in MLS, won the Canadian Championship in 2013 & 2014, qualified for the CONCACAF Champions League twice, while advancing to the Quarter-Finals in 2014.
 With Montreal, he worked to acquire designated players Ignacio Piatti, Marco DiVaio and Hernan Bernardello along with acquiring key veterans Felipe Martins, Davy Arnaud and Justin Mapp.
+During his time with the club he lead the initiative to start Montreal FC, the clubs first stand-alone USL team.

 As a player, Jordan played professionally for 13 years, including eight seasons in Major League Soccer with Dallas, Columbus and Colorado.
 During his time playing in the league he won a Supporters’ Shield, was an MLS All-Star, Defender of the Year, and a Finalist for MLS Goalkeeper of the Year.
 He played four seasons for the Montreal Impact, where he was named club MVP in 2008 helping Montreal to win the inaugural Canadian Championship, collecting tournament MVP honors.
 In 2009 he led the team to the Quarter-Finals of the CONCACAF Champions League which was a first for a Canadian based team.
 Later that year, Jordan and the Impact won the USL First Division championship.
 In addition to his time in North America, Jordan played in the Danish Superliga with Odense Boldklub, helping the team to a top four finish in league play and qualification to the UEFA Cup.